Interface Segregation Principle in C#

 1. First, no class should be forced to implement any method(s) of an interface they don’t use.

-2. Secondly, instead of creating large or, you can say, fat interfaces, create multiple smaller interfaces with the aim that the clients should only think about the methods that are of interest to them.
+2. Secondly, instead of creating large or, you can say, fat interfaces, create multiple smaller interfaces so that the clients only think about the methods that they want to implement.

 Example to Understand Interface Segregation Principle in C#.

-Let us understand Interface Segregation Principle in C# with an example.
+Let us understand the Interface Segregation Principle in C# with an example.
 Please have a look at the following diagram.
-Here, you can see we have one interface and two classes implementing that Interface.
+Here, we have one interface and two classes implementing that Interface.

 Example to Understand Interface Segregation Principle in C#

 But the requirement is the HPLaserJetPrinter wants all the services provided by the IPrinterTasks while the LiquidInkjetPrinter wants only the Print and Scan service of the printer.
-As we have declared all the methods within the IPrinterTasks interface, then it is mandatory for the LiquidInkjetPrinter class to provide implementation to Scan and Print methods along with the Fax and PrintDulex method, which are not required by the class.
+As we have declared all the methods within the IPrinterTasks interface, the LiquidInkjetPrinter class must provide implementation to Scan and Print methods along with the Fax and PrintDulex methods, which are not required by the class.
 This violates the Interface Segregation Principle in C#, forcing the class to provide the implementation they don’t require.

 Example Without using the Interface Segregation Principle in C#: